SpiritIT/timezonecomplete/README.md

 [![NPM](https://nodei.co/npm/timezonecomplete.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/timezonecomplete/)
 [![NPM](https://nodei.co/npm-dl/timezonecomplete.png?months=9&height=3)](https://nodei.co/npm/timezonecomplete/)

+## IMPORTANT

+This module needs one of the tzdata* NPM modules to be installed next to it in order to work.
+See the Usage section below.

 ## Synopsis

 TimezoneComplete is a library of date/time utilities, all of which are aware of time zones and daylight saving time.
 It provides for calculating with Durations (amount of UTC milliseconds) and with Periods (regular intervals in some timezone's time, which might be irregular in UTC).
 It has aware DateTimes (with timezone) and unaware DateTimes (without timezone) and you are prevented from mixing the two in calculations.